kaguyalol/UC-BerkeleyCS61b-2014/lecture2-recap.md

 composes 3 steps,
   - chunk a memory for `s` to store `String`
-  - construct a new object from `String`
+  - construct a new object for new `String` object on the heap
   - s point/reference to the new object

 ```java